 Harmony TCPIP Command Console

-Attach a USB Male-A to Male Micro-B Cable between J4 (underneath the USB A Connector) on the PIC32MZ EF Starter Kit, and a spare USB Port on the PC.
+Attach a USB Male-A to Male Micro-B Cable between J4 (underneath the USB A Connector) on the SAM E70 Xplained Ultra, and a spare USB Port on the PC.

 In the Tera Term: New connection window, select the Serial Radio button.